 Slovak Aid’s humanitarian and post-humanitarian projects deal almost exclusively with assistance to refugees (Lebanon), internally displaced persons (Syria, Ukraine, South Sudan) or returnees (Iraq).
 In terms of development cooperation, the Slovak Republic is mainly involved in Kenya – contributing to the reduction of rural displacement and urban migration.

-You can download and read the Ambrela’s monitoring report in English language here.
+You can download and read the Ambrela’s monitoring report called Monitoring paper on Agenda 2030 implementation and migration management in Slovakia (2015 – 2019) in English language here.

 Copyright 2021 Ambrela - platforma rozvojových organizácií.